Markets

 Important Note on Exchange Rates: This ranking is based primarily on the nominal exchange rate (the USD value of one unit of local currency).
 A low nominal value is often a sign of historical economic distress, such as hyperinflation.
 However, it does not always reflect current stability.
 Some currencies with a low nominal value (like the CFA Francs) are pegged to the Euro and are quite stable, while others with a higher nominal value can be experiencing rapid devaluation.

-The Sierra Leonean Leone is the weakest currency in Africa in 2025.
+The Sierra Leonean Leone is the weakest currency in Africa.

 1 SLL = 0.000044 USD